xibodevelopment/backupwordpress/readme.txt

 BackUpWordPress stores the last 10 backups by default.

+**Further Support & Feedbask**

+General support questions should be made using the <a href="http://wordpress.org/tags/backupwordpress?forum_id=10">WordPress support forums, tagged with backupwordpress.</a>

+<a href="https://github.com/humanmade/HM-Portfolio">Report any development issues/feature requests should be made on GitHub.</a>

-Contact support@humanmade.co.uk for further help/support.
+You can also twitter <a href="http://twitter.com/humanmadeltd">@humanmadeltd</a> or email support@humanmade.co.uk for further help/support.

 == Screenshots ==